-Marvell has posted detailed datasheets on its previously opaque Armada 370 SoC, used in Linux-based NAS systems from Buffalo, Netgear, and Synology.
+[Updated 12:00PM] — Marvell has posted detailed datasheets on its previously opaque Armada 370 and XP SoCs, used in Linux-based NAS systems from Buffalo, Netgear, and Synology.

-Until now, datasheets and other details about the ARM-based Armada 370 system-on-chips have been available only under NDA to Marvell customers and partners.
-Last week, however, the chipmaker released two detailed datasheets on the SoC, with no restriction or registration required.
-Both a functional spec datasheet and hardware spec datasheet were released, each of which is more like a manual than a typical datasheet.
+Until now, datasheets and other details about the ARM-based Armada 370 and Armada XP system-on-chips have been available only under NDA to Marvell customers and partners.
+During the past month, however, the chipmaker released detailed datasheets on the SoCs, with no restriction or registration required.
+Both functional and hardware spec datasheets were released, each of which is more like a manual than a typical datasheet.

-We were tipped to the Marvell Armada 370 datasheet release by embedded Linux development and training specialist Free Electrons.
+We were tipped to the Marvell Armada 370 and XP datasheet releases by embedded Linux development and training specialist Free Electrons.
 (The company is well known here for its regular contributions of videos and slide decks from shows like the Embedded Linux Conference, released under a Creative Commons license.)

 (click images to enlarge)

-According to Free Electrons CTO Thomas Petazzoni, his company has for several years been contributing support for the somewhat mysterious Marvell Armada 370 and Armada XP processors to the mainline Linux kernel.
+According to a Free Electrons blog post by CTO Thomas Petazzoni, his company has for several years been contributing support for the somewhat mysterious Marvell Armada 370 and Armada XP processors to the mainline Linux kernel.
 The ARM-based SoCs are commonly found in Linux-based network-attached storage devices from Netgear, Synology, and Buffalo.

 Netgear ReadyNAS RN10200 (left) and Buffalo LinkStation 421e